hdelzein/lidar3DObjectDetection/README.md

 ## Section two.
 Compute intensity layer of the BEV map (ID_S2_EX2)

+- Assign lidar intensity values to the cells of the bird-eye view map
+- Adjust the intensity in such a way that objects of interest (e.g. vehicles) are clearly visible

 Compute intensity layer of the BEV map (ID_S2_EX2) function 'bev_from_pcl':

 - Step 1 - Line 182